SlimKhiari/vehicle-manager-in-java/README.md

-C'est une application en java (mvc) pour gérer les véhicules d'un concessionnaire automobile.

-Cette notice sert à comprendre comment se servir du projet Java.

-Comment lancer le programme?
-Afin de lancer le programme, il faut exécuter le fichier : Main.java (le controlleur)

-Comment trouver le controlleur (Main.java) ?
-Voici son chemin : gestionnaireVehicules\miniprojetSlim\src\miniprojet\Main.java.

-Composition du projet :
+It's a java application (mvc) to manage the vehicles of a car dealership.

+This notice is used to understand how to use the Java project.

+How to launch the program?
+In order to launch the program, you must execute the file: Main.java (the controller)

+How to find the controller (Main.java)?
+Here is its path: managerVehicles\miniprojectSlim\src\miniproject\Main.java.

-Le projet est composé de 3 parties principales : controlleur (Main.java) / modele (vehicule.java / autos.java  / motos.java / camions.java / sauvegarder.java) / vue (fenetrePrincipale.java / TableauGraphique.java).
+Composition of the project: The project is made up of 3 main parts: controller (Main.java) / model (vehicule.java / cars.java / motorcycles.java / trucks.java / save.java) / view (mainwindow.java / GraphicTable .Java).

 ![Capture](https://user-images.githubusercontent.com/73532355/147876545-18f98c88-dc4a-4202-a45c-05fc131382d0.JPG)